The History of Rock Music: 1989-2001Raves, grunge, post-rock

 Terminal Cheesecake (2) played space-rock the way avantgarde composer Karlheinz Stockhausen would have played it.
 Echoes of Chrome, Pop Group and Throbbing Gristle turned Johnny Town Mouse (? ? - 1988) and Angels In Pigtails (? ? - ?
 1990) into nightmarish experiences.

-Skullflower, a loose group of musicians affiliated with guitarist Matthew Bower, performed heavy, droning psychedelic music on Obsidian Shaking Codex (nov 1991/?
+Skullflower (4), a loose group of musicians affiliated with guitarist Matthew Bower, performed heavy, droning psychedelic music on Obsidian Shaking Codex (nov 1991/?
 1993 - ?
 1993) and Argon (aug 1994/feb 1995 - may 1995), a symphony in four movements.
-Another Matthew Bower project was Sunroof!, devoted to a psychotic version of cosmic music on the double-disc Delicate Autobahn Under Construction (?
+Another Matthew Bower project was Sunroof!
+(1), devoted to a psychotic version of cosmic music on the double-disc Delicate Autobahn Under Construction (?
 1999 - apr 2000).
 After a hiatus of seven years, Bower resurrected Skullflower to erect the impressive walls of noise of Exquisite Fucking Boredom (? ? - ?
 2003), containing the four-part super-doom suite Celestial Highway, Orange Canyon Mind (?
 2004 - may 2005) and Tribulation (?
-2005 - aug 2006), slowly drifting towards the idea of music as one long modulated massive distortion.
+2005 - aug 2006) and Malediction (2009), slowly drifting towards the idea of music as one long modulated massive distortion.
 Hence the double-disc Strange Keys To Untune God's Firmament (2010), presented a brutal and subhuman version of Skullflower that had given up on the song format and on the riff to focus on sheer intensity and fear.

 Latter-period shoegazers abounded.
 Ride (1) adjusted the cliche` to the era of raves on Nowhere (? ? - oct 1990).
 So did Ride's best imitators, Blind Mr Jones, on the mostly instrumental Stereo Musicale (aug 1992 - ?
 1992).
 Swervedriver (1) turned guitar distortions into an art of quasi-zen vespers, best on Mezcal Head (? ? - aug 1993), while bridging the gap between the shoegazing acid-rock of My Bloody Valentine and the hard-edged garage-rock of the Stooges.
 The Times' mastermind Ed Ball formed the Teenage Filmstars to play eccentric shoegaze music overloaded with studio effects on Star (? ? - jul 1992).